John R. Olds, Ph.D., P.E. – Chief Executive Officer

 Jordan Shulman - Chief Financial Officer

-Mr. Jordan Shulman is the Chief Financial Officer (CFO) of SpaceWorks Enterprises, Inc. Mr. Shulman performs managerial and business development duties in addition to a modest engineering role.
-Chief responsibilities include financial modeling, budgeting, contracting, and accounting.
-He also serves as Generation Orbit's Chief Financial Officer. and previously served as GO's Financial Manager after completing his business internship with GO through the last half of 2013.
-During this internship Mr. Shulman and Mr. Piplica represented GO in the NewSpace Business Plan Competition that resulted in a first place prize among 50 companies.
+Mr. Jordan Shulman is the Chief Financial Officer (CFO) of SpaceWorks Enterprises, Inc. Mr. Shulman controls all financial functions under DCAA and GAAP principles, executes all business operations, supports business development duties, and strategizes company direction.
+Chief responsibilities include financial modeling, budgeting, contracting, accounting, subcontractor management, cost estimation, and proposal support.
+He also serves as Chief Financial Officer for SpaceWorks’ three hardware-focused subsidiaries: Generation Orbit Launch Services, Terminal Velocity Aerospace, and Blink Astro.
 He has been an integral member of past start-ups in engineering, operational, and manufacturing managerial functions.
-Mr. Shulman holds two Bachelor's degrees from the University of Maine in Civil Engineering and Economics.
-Additionally, he has received two Master's degrees; a Master of Engineering Management from Duke University and a Master of Structural Engineering from Georgia Institute of Technology.
+Mr. Shulman holds two Bachelor’s degrees from the University of Maine in Civil Engineering and Economics.
+Additionally, he has received two Master’s degrees; a Master of Engineering Management from Duke University and a Master of Structural Engineering from Georgia Institute of Technology.